China Open Resources for Education

-The China Open Resources for Education, or CORE, was a non-profit organization that promoted closer interaction and open sharing of educational resources between Chinese and international universities.
-Its website is offline since 2013.

-Overview

 CORE was established in November 2003 following an MIT OpenCourseWare Conference in Beijing.

 CORE was a consortium of universities that began with 26 IET Educational Foundation member universities and 44 China Radio and TV Universities, with a total enrollment of 5 million students.
-It aimed to provide Chinese universities with free and easy access to global open educational resources and provides the framework for Chinese-speaking universities to participate in the shared, global network of advanced courseware with MIT and other leading universities.
+It aimed to provide Chinese universities with free and easy access to global open educational resources and provided a framework for Chinese-speaking universities to participate in the shared global network of advanced courseware with MIT and other leading universities.